Admitted Student Resources

 In advance of term, the Wharton Global Youth Program team will issue instructions and codes necessary to create your university access points, including a PennKey (username) and Wharton email address.
 Complete these steps in a timely manner.
 Once your PennKey is created you may begin accessing university resources, including your course Canvas page.

-Your course Canvas page should include a comprehensive course syllabus, class schedule, requisite texts or materials needed for class, and Zoom links for all live class meetings.
-As soon as you are able, begin exploring the course Canvas page for further course details and pre-work.
+Each Pre-bacc course creates a Penn Canvas course site to include a comprehensive course syllabus, class schedule, requisite texts or materials needed for class, and Zoom links for all live class meetings.
+As soon as you are able, begin exploring the course Penn Canvas course page for further course details and pre-work.
+Please note: your academic course will utilize a separate instance of Canvas (Penn Canvas) from the Pre-bacc Onboarding course Canvas site (Wharton Online Canvas); you will have separate logins for each.

 If you are new to Canvas, refer to the Canvas Student Guide for detailed instructions and FAQs.

-To initiate course registration, students must complete and submit the final page of the Student Handbook to firstname.lastname@example.org for processing.
+To initiate course registration, students must complete and submit the final page of the Student Handbook.
+New students may submit the handbook through the Pre-bacc Onboarding course Canvas site.
+Returning students may also submit the handbook through the Pre-bacc Onboarding course Canvas site for processing.
 Due to course quotas and academic prerequisites, enrollment in a specific course is not guaranteed.
 We strongly encourage students to select an alternate course in case their preferred course is not available.

 Course Participation and Expectations